HM Coastguard: Resources

+Officer in charge

 Coastguard Rescue Teams have an Officer in Charge who is responsible for the action of that team or unit, management of the scene and joint coordination of the rescue with the MRCC.
 If the caller is, for example, stuck in mud, the CRT Officer in Charge (OIC) will coordinate which of the team goes onto the mud to carry out the rescue.
 If it is someone stuck on a cliff the OIC will coordinate who is lowered over the cliff.
 All this is done while keeping the MRCC updated of their actions, and possibly being supported by lifeboats or a rescue helicopter.
 Each rescue resource is able to relay information about any casualty to each other and to the MRCC who retains overall coordination.
 The coxswain of a lifeboats and the SAR helicopter pilot would be in command of that rescue asset, whilst being coordinated by the MRCC or the OIC.

 The rescue resources work together with the MRCC as the coordinating authority to carry out SAR response.
 Once the persons in danger are rescued the person is then given the assistance they need and then transferred to a place of safety.